BY PASTOR T. O. BANSO

 Walking in Love

-Our supposed love for God who we can’t see physically will be pretence if we don’t walk in love towards human beings that we can see.
-“If I could speak in any language in heaven or on earth but didn’t love others, I would only be making meaningless noise like a loud gong or a clanging cymbal.
-If I had the gift of prophecy, and if I knew all the mysteries of the future and knew everything about everything, but didn’t love others, what good would I be?
-And if I had the gift of faith so that I could speak to a mountain and make it move, without love I would be no good to anybody.
-If I gave everything I have to the poor and even sacrificed my body, I could boast about it; but if I didn’t love others, I would be of no value whatsoever” (1 Corinthians 13:1-3 New Living Translation).
+Our supposed love for God who we can’t see physically will be pretence if we don’t walk in love with human beings that we can see.
+“If I speak in the tongues of men and of angels, but have not love, I am only a resounding gong or a clanging cymbal.
+If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but have not love, I am nothing.
+If I give all I possess to the poor and surrender my body to the flames, but have not love, I gain nothing” (1 Corinthians 13:1-3 New International Version).
 God’s standard is that loving Him includes loving your neighbour as yourself and you must rise to His standard if you truly love Him.

 Let me go a step further.
 What does it mean to love God?
 Don’t forget that Jesus reduced the Ten Commandments to just two.
 From this explanation of Jesus, we see that God did not do away with the law, but gave a new perspective to it.
 Jesus said loving God is the first and greatest commandment, and loving one’s neighbour as oneself is next to it.
 What does it mean, therefore, to love God?
 From Jesus’ answer about the greatest commandment, loving God is related to God’s commandments.
 Loving God is obeying the Word of God.
 John explained this clearly in 1 John 5:3: “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (New King James Version).
 How many people today live in disobedience of God and still claim to love God?
 What a lie!